This Welcome Unit aims to:

 Usually relies on steps 4 and 5.

 Herbal medicine to stimulate or sedate, supplements, essential oils, etc.

 Healing is done to the patient by a healer.

 Focused on steps 5 and 6.

 Assessed Task 2

-a) How comfortable are you with each of the healing traditions which are outlined in this unit?
+a) How comfortable are you with each of the healing traditions that are outlined in this unit?

 b) Where do you usually prefer to be when you need to solve a health issue?
 So which tradition(s) do you seem to favour the most?

-There is no judgement here, simply acknowledge where you feel safe and what you prefer.
+There is no judgment here, simply acknowledge where you feel safe and what you prefer.